Emerald Princess: Coronavirus quarantine

 Reports in May 2020 indicated that there had been no confirmed COVID-19 cases on this vessel which was docked in Florida as of 9 May 2020.
 Some days earlier, it had been denied permission to dock at Nassau, but by that time, contained only crew members.
 Passengers had been allowed to disembark previously.
 On 9 May, the 123 Canadian and American crew members were allowed to disembark at Port Everglades, although others remained on board.

 Incidents

 On 17 May 2011, the ship sustained considerable damage to several lifeboats when a fuel loading barge collided with the side of the ship while in the port of St. Petersburg, Russia.
-After inspection by authorities, it was determined the ship still had enough passenger space in an emergency using inflatable life rafts, and the ship continued on her planned itinerary.
+After inspection by authorities, it was determined that the ship still had enough passenger space in an emergency using inflatable life rafts, and the ship continued on her planned itinerary.

 On 25 July 2017 Kristy Manzanares, 43, was murdered by her husband Kenneth in their cabin during a cruise.
 He later admitted second-degree murder following an FBI investigation, receiving a 30-year sentence in 2021.

 He later died in prison that same year.